-I am Samrat Sahoo, a senior at Rick Reedy High School.
+I am Samrat Sahoo, a BS Computer Science at Georgia Institute of Technology.
 My primary interests are within the fields of artificial intelligence, application development, and enterpreneurship.
 More specifically though, I have a real interest for machine learning, computer vision, mobile app development, and company building.
 As I continue my journey within the world, I believe I will be able to achieve a lot due to my passion for computer science and integrating within the world to make a change.

-- Software Engineering Intern - Working on Computer Vision application
+- Software Engineering Intern - Working on Computer Vision Applications

 Grades 11th & 12th

 - Research Assistant - University of Texas at Arlington